Are you experiencing abuse, exploitation or pressure to act against your will?

 When you register, you will have rights as an asylum seeker.

 You must register with the police (external website) to obtain legal residence and access to rights.
-You have the right to a free and safe place to live, and you will receive financial support to live on.
+You have the right to a safe place to live for free, and you will receive financial support to live on.

 You may be entitled to collective protection

-If you are from Ukraine, you may be entitled to collective protection that gives a residence permit in Norway and the right to a place to live in a municipality.
+If you are from Ukraine, you may be entitled to collective protection.
+Collective protection grants you a residence permit and the right to a place to live in a municipality in Norway.

-Do you live privately and need a new place to live?
+Do you live in a private residence and need a new place to live?

 Talk to us – we can help you: